What is a Face Lift?

 A facelift, also called rhytidectomy, can greatly improve the signs of facial aging.
 Stress, gravity, and sun damage are all factors associated with aging which cause visible changes in the face.
 Changes in the face associated with aging include nasolabial folds (the deep crease between the nose and mouth), jowls (loose tissue at the jawline making the face look rectangular), sagging of the cheeks, and loosening and sagging of the neck tissues.

 Excess fat can be removed or repositioned, the underlying muscle layer is tightened, and extra skin of the face and neck is removed, with redraping of the remaining skin into a more youthful position.
 A facelift is often combined with other procedures, such as a brow lift, and eyelid surgery.
+There were 131,000 face lift procedures performed in the United States in 2016.

 individual results may vary